 As a multinational corporation, we are subject to income taxes in the U.S. and various foreign jurisdictions.
 Significant judgment is required in determining our global provision for income taxes and other tax liabilities.
 In the ordinary course of a global business, there are intercompany transactions and calculations where the ultimate tax determination is uncertain.
 Our income tax returns are subject to audits by tax authorities.
 Although we regularly assess the likelihood of adverse outcomes resulting from these examinations to determine our tax estimates, a final determination of tax audits or tax disputes could have an adverse effect on our results of operations and financial condition.
-In the U.S., comprehensive tax reform has been announced as a priority by the new President's administration and the U.S. Congress.
-Various proposals are under evaluation and consideration but it is not possible to accurately ascertain at this time the overall impact of such proposals on our future tax liabilities, profitability, and financial condition.

-We are also subject to non-income taxes, such as payroll, sales, use, value-added, net worth, property, gross receipts, and goods and services taxes in the U.S, state and local, or various foreign jurisdictions.
-We are subject to audit and assessments by tax authorities with respect to these non-income taxes and may have exposure to additional non-income tax liabilities which could have an adverse effect on our results of operations and financial condition.
+We are also subject to non-income taxes, such as payroll, sales, use, value-added, net worth, property, gross receipts, and goods and services taxes in the U.S., state and local, and various foreign jurisdictions.
+We are subject to audit and assessments by tax authorities with respect to these non-income taxes and may have exposure to additional non-income tax liabilities, which could have an adverse effect on our results of operations and financial condition.